 Any businesses with an unmet need greater than fifty thousand dollars (\$50,000) may apply for a grant up to one hundred fifty thousand dollars (\$150,000) limited by the amount of their unmet need.
-In these cases, the applying business must submit a Promise of Job Creation Form certifying the creation of at least one (1) job as a direct result of the grant award.
+In these cases, the applying business must submit a Promise of Job Creation Form certifying the creation of at least one (1) full-time equivalent (FTE) job as a direct result of the grant award and maintaining said job for at least one (1) year, as a direct result of the grant award.
 The signature of the Promise of Job Creation Form is a necessary agreement for any Business Applicant to be eligible for an award over fifty thousand dollars (\$50,000) and up to one hundred fifty thousand dollars (\$150,000).
 The SBF Program will incorporate the Promise of Job Creation Form to the Recovery Grant agreement signed by the eligible Business Applicant.
-The job creation pledge will be validated during the Close Out process.
+The job creation pledge will be validated during the Closeout process.
 The SBF Program will request a payroll report from eligible Awarded Businesses for at least a six (6) month period after the business received funds from the SBF Program.